sara-nl/picasclient/README.md

 Long example: fractals
 ----------------------
 To get an idea on more realistic, longer running jobs there is also a "fractals" example.
-The fractals code will recursively generate an image based on parameters received from PiCas.
+The fractals code will recursively generate an image based on parameters received from PiCaS.
 The work can take from 10 seconds up to 30 minutes per token.

 <details closed>